Dicky-MF/My-Simple-theme-for-OpenCore/README.md

 6. Your output file should be on "Resource" folder
 7. Copy and Replace them on "OC/Resources/Image"

-You should rename your files as i described below or the .command file will not work.
+You should rename your files as i described below or the .command file will not do the job :
-List of .png pack that you'll need :
 1. AppleRecv.png
 2. AppleTM.png
 3. ExtApple.png